 Each year, through the Nominating and Corporate Governance Committee, the Board and each Board committee conducts self-evaluations to assess their respective performances and consider potential areas of improvement.
 The assessments focus on the effectiveness of the Board and each Board committee, assessed against their respective responsibilities as set forth in the Board's Governance Guidelines and each committee charter.
-Directors consider matters such as fulfillment of the Board's and their individual primary responsibilities, effectiveness of discussion and debate at meetings, the quality and timeliness of Board and Board committee materials and presentations, the composition of the Board and each Board committee (including experience, skills and independence of members), and effectiveness of the Board's and each Board and the chairs of the respective Board committees, and appropriate responsive actions considered as necessary.
+Directors consider matters such as fulfillment of the Board's and their individual primary responsibilities, effectiveness of discussion and debate at meetings, the quality and timeliness of Board and Board committee materials and presentations, the composition of the Board and each Board committee (including experience, skills and independence of members), and effectiveness of the Board's and each Board committee's processes.
+Responses are reviewed and shared with the Chairman of the Board and the chairs of the respective Board committees, and appropriate responsive actions considered as necessary.